OpenGrow-Box/OpenGrowBox/readme.md

         - FAN Pin 4: Set it to a D3/D0/D2 Pin on ESP
 - **Optional Sensors:** SHT31, DHT11, etc.

----

-## NEWS:
-### Module Industrial - Node-RED ONLY
-Industrial Version:

-Pi4 or Linux Vm/Linux-Computer
-Sensors
-Node-RED
-Python
-Grafana
-Influxdb or other db

 FREE - Public Version for Cannabis Social Clubs and industrial/medical production is available soon.